ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ### Description

-An in-depth description of our code can be directly found in the code itself.
+An in-depth description of our code can be directly found in the code itself as comments.

 ## Getting Started